kash-cpu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod: To grant permission to sub directories
 chmod: To make directory and assign permission
 chgrp: To change group ownership of file
+chown: to change permission for owners and group